Apartments in Maple Hills Issaquah

 Rent Prices in Issaquah and Surrounding Areas

-Rent prices have increased in Issaquah over the last month.
+Rent prices have decreased in Issaquah over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 0 of the Issaquah suburbs increased last month.
 On the other hand, 0 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include: